adarshpandya-simform/react_training_repo/react-courses-2/README.md

     - learnt about react animations
     - explored react-transition-group
     - made simple animation modal with <CSSTransition> component from react-transition-group
     - sent PR for review

+updates for 01-feb: <br>

+    - continued with course
+    - revised all concepts
+    - learnt about testing
+    - learnt about react + TS
+    - learnt about performance optimizations and deployment
+    - started with next js module in course
+    - completed the udemy course
+    - created sample apps with next js
+    - learnt about routing , flow of app , SSR , SSG etc
+    - learnt about app structure
+    - learnt how to use layout and context in next app
+    - sent PR for review